 Step 1: Sign Up for Mailgun

-By signing up for your own account (rather than using a common account managed by aACE Software), your email communications are siloed and inaccessible to anyone outside your organization, including aACE Software.
+By signing up for your own account (rather than using a common account managed by aACE Software), your email communications will be siloed and inaccessible to anyone outside your organization, including aACE Software.

 Step 2: Create a Sub-Domain

 Create a sub-domain under your company's primary domain (e.g. mg.mycompany.com).
-Please consult with your IT administrator to accomplish this.
+If needed, consult with your IT administrator to accomplish this.

 Your sub-domain will be used for aACE-related incoming and outgoing emails.
 Your primary domain should not be used because it may interfere with your organization’s normal incoming and outgoing emails.
 Neither aACE nor Mailgun will need access to your email server, so your primary domain can remain unchanged.

-For additional information on selecting a domain, please consult this help guide from Mailgun: How do I pick a domain name for my Mailgun account?
+For additional information on selecting a domain, please consult this Mailgun help guide: How do I pick a domain name for my Mailgun account?